Salted Caramel Buttercream

 Not all buttercreams are equal.
 Some recipes can give you a substandard experience leaving you with a greasy, super sweet mess.
 You need to have the right balance of ingredients and good ingredients too.

 Again taste as you go is always my motto.
-If you would like a less sweeter frosting then add some, taste it and then add some more.
+If you would like a less sweet frosting then add some, taste it and then add some more.
 Just the same with the salt.

 How to Make the Best Icing

 Adding in the cream cheese will level off the sweetness also and give it a much richer, deeper flavor.
-One I think that is very enjoyable.
-I have always loved a cream cheese icing.
+I think that is very enjoyable.
+I have always loved cream cheese icing.

-You really want to whip an icing so that it is nice and fluffly and almost into a mousse.
+You really want to whip an icing so that it is nice and fluffy and almost into a mousse.

 Here is a handy printable for you to see how much icing you need for your different cakes and cupcakes.
 This is just an estimate depending on how thick you want it and what decorating you will be doing.